COSCRAD/coscrad/README.md

 will eventually find their way into Coscrad's core.

 **COSCRAD CLI**
-We also have built our own command-line interface, `COSCRAD CLI`.
-This is used for administrative tasks like dumping data snapshots (in persistence layer, domain layer and view layer formats), seeding test data and restoring data dumps, dumping a JSON version of schemas for our domain models, view models, command and event payloads, and so on.
+We also have built our own command-line interface, which is documented [here](./apps/api/cli.README.md)

 Currently, `COSCRAD CLI` is part of the `api`, and it is available via a custom build of the `api`.
 Run `npx nx build:api:cli` to build the `COSCRAD CLI`.
 The